 It looks like we’ve got another three parter digitally, which will comprise a whole print issue.
 That’s always a bit of a risk for an anthology book.
 If the story isn’t great, it’s all you’re getting!
 But Sensation Comics has been far more hit than miss, and Karen Traviss is a really good writer.
 The story sounds like a lot of fun, and I’m excited to check it out.

 Finally, Wonder Woman co-stars in DC Comics Bombshells #2:

 Written by MARGUERITE BENNETT

 Art by BILQUIS EVELY and STEPHEN MOONEY

 Cover by ANT LUCIA

-Look for all of these books this August in comic shops everywhere!
+Look for all of these comics this September in comic shops and online!